sciZer0/newdiscoveries/a/README.md

 It all means that when the object is moving the Inertial Distance (D2) during any given second of free-falling, no real Work is being done by the Universe and no real Energy (no real resource) is being spent by the Universe.

-But in this wrong "official" formula for Work and Energy:
+But in this wrong official formula for Work and Energy:

 <p align="center">
   <img src="/assets/images/26.png"/>